lewiscommunications/craft-presto/README.md

 3. Click the Install button on the Presto entry.
 4. Optionally change the default cache path in the Presto settings.
 	* Note that you should exclude cache directory content from version control.

+## Roadmap

+- Display a list of cached pages in the admin
+- Add ability to clear individual cached pages in the admin
+- Warm cache after an entry is saved or created

 ## License